 A review, update, and extension to year 2035 of the regional plan was completed in 2006.
-During 2007, the Commission staff will continue to work with counties on county jurisdictional highway system planning.
-Arterial functional improvement changes recommended to the year 2035 regional transportation plan will be reviewed and refined, and jurisdictional responsibility changes will be addressed in 2007 and 2008 through work with each county jurisdictional highway planning committee.
+During 2008, the Commission staff will continue to work with counties on county jurisdictional highway system planning.
+Three of seven county plans will be completed in 2008 with four to be completed in 2009.
+Arterial functional improvement changes recommended to the year 2035 regional transportation plan will be reviewed and refined, and jurisdictional responsibility changes will be addressed through work with each county jurisdictional highway planning committee.

 • The work program attendant to the congestion management system is envisioned to operate in four-year cycles related to the State traffic-volume-counting program operated by the Wisconsin Department of Transportation and the federally required four-year review cycle for the regional transportation system plan.
 About every four years, analyses would be conducted to document comparison of actual regional change to forecast change - including population, employment, motor fuel price, vehicle-miles of travel, and transit ridership (some of these factors are monitored annually in the Commission's Annual Report; changes in levels of transportation system performance, such as traffic congestion on the regional arterial street and highway system, particularly as related to the congestion levels envisioned in the long-range transportation system plan; the implementation status of any management or capacity expansion projects included in the plan to address congestion and other problems; and that would involve the making of recommendations for changes to the system plan.
-A review of current traffic congestion and plan implementation status will be completed in 2009 as part of the review of the regional transportation plan to be completed in 2010.
-In 2007, the Commission will work with WisDOT, FHWA, and FTA to define the system performance measures to be used in this analysis.
+A review of current traffic congestion and plan implementation status will be completed in 2009 and 2010 as part of the review of the regional transportation plan to be completed in 2010.
+In 2007, the Commission worked with WisDOT, FHWA, and FTA to define the system performance measures to be used in this analysis.